Regina Owens, OTR/L, CLT

 Practicing Since: 2009

 Regina Owens has enjoyed being able to deliver patient-center care since joining Cancer Treatment Centers of America® (CTCA) in 2012.
-She is an occupational therapist at our hospital in Newnan, Georgia.
+She is an occupational therapist at CTCA in Newnan, Georgia.

 Owens is both a licensed occupational therapist and a certified lymphedema therapist.
 The focus of her work is helping patients regain independence with daily life skills such as dressing, self-feeding, taking medication, using the bathroom and other tasks, including cooking and doing laundry.